Opposition Unity Between PSP & Other Parties Is Unlikely To Happen

 On Fri (3 Jan), The Straits Times reported that 4 opposition parties – SingFirst, the PPP, the Democratic Progressive Party (DPP) and the Reform Party – would form an alliance.

 The report mentions that other parties had been approached but had declined to join.
 One of these parties is the PSP.

 On Thur (9 Jan), Mr Tan commented about how these opposition party leaders were:

 (Like) four captains from their respective sinking boats – not even a ship! – clasping one another’s hands to save themselves from drowning.

-The comments were part of an article published on The Online Citizen Mon (13 Jan).
+The comments were part of an article published on The Online Citizen on Monday (13 Jan).

 However, this resulted in a furore, as Mr Tan is part of the Central Executive Committee (CEC) in the PSP, in addition to being Tan Cheng Bock’s PA.